A new notion of dimension for dynamical systems and shift embeddability: Introduction

 The discovery of mean dimension and the embedding theorem for minimal systems due to Lindenstrauss \cite{MR1793417} recast the shift embeddability problem into the following form: Beyond mean dimension and dimension of periodic points, are there any additional obstructions to shift embeddability?

 Up until recently, it was conjectured that no additional obstructions exist, see \cite[Conjecture 1.2]{MR3219549}.
-In a recent paper Dranishnikov and Levin shattered the above conjecture by proving the existence of an \emph{isometry} on a compact metric space $X$ that has infinite minimal sampling rate \cite{dranishnikov2025freezactionisometriescompact}.
-In other words the Dranishnikov-Levin isometry cannot be embedded into the shift over $[0,1]^d$ for any finite $d$.
+In a recent paper \cite{dranishnikov2025freezactionisometriescompact} Dranishnikov and Levin shattered the above conjecture by proving the existence of an \emph{isometry} on a compact metric space $X$ that cannot be embedded into the shift over $[0,1]^d$ for any finite $d$ .

 Could there be a different ``dimension-like'' invariant that completely captures all obstructions for shift embeddability?

 With the above question in mind, in the current paper we propose a new notion of dimension for dynamical systems.